From Human to Divine-Human in Diagrams

 Spiritual people are acutely aware of their place in the order of the universe because first and foremost, they acknowledge the presence of a Creator and are continuously receptive to intuition and divine inspiration for personal guidance.
 People who are spiritually aware realize that the material world is a deceptive, distracting and enticing illusion for the ego/personality of the average human being.
 That is, the material reality of this world is an ever-changing, temporal, superficial backdrop upon which the scenes of life are being played out; this illusion is primarily generated from the 2 lower chakras.
 Those with a spiritual orientation keep their focus on the centers of higher consciousness and work to minimize the influence and misdirection of the ego/personality in their lives.
 The unseen spiritual energies in the higher chakras are “in play in this world” also.
 Spiritual reality does not change, and its laws and principles can be known and utilized so as to create a harmonious, peaceful, and enlightening life experience.
 Consequently, the spiritual person keeps consciousness focused inward on the spiritual nature (as indicated by the triangle below) rather than outward on the desires, fears and appetites of the ego/personality, the corporeal body and the illusions of the world.

-We hear the phrase that Jesus Christ took on the sins of the world, which means that he was the first to take on the consciousness of the psycho-corporeal body and the collective shadow of humanity with the singular purpose of breaking through the illusion and delusion which is perpetrated by this sensual world, and literally purified and raised the physical form into the Light of God.
+We hear the phrase that Jesus Christ took on the sins of the world, which means that he was the first to take on the consciousness of the psycho-corporeal body and the collective shadow of humanity (See: The Shadow-Recognizing our Unconscious Self) with the singular purpose of breaking through the illusion and delusion which is perpetrated by this sensual world, and literally purified and raised the physical form into the Light of God.
 He transformed the “sins of the world” by transforming the darkness, weaknesses and delusions of the psycho-corporeal being which humans embody in this life.
-He opened a spiritual pathway so each one of us could experience freedom and Eternal Life – freedom of our spirit and soul from the grip of lifeless elemental matter and from the sensual enticements nature creates.
-The Way, the Truth, and the Life of Jesus Christ is a divine gift given to all of humanity by the Holy Trinity – it is truly the gift that keeps on giving.
+He opened a spiritual pathway so each one of us could experience freedom and Eternal Life – freedom of our spirit and soul from the grip of lifeless elemental matter and from the dark, sensual enticements nature creates, but we have to make the effort to follow the path.
+The Way, the Truth and the Life of Jesus Christ are a divine gift given to all of humanity by the Holy Trinity – it is truly the gift that keeps on giving.

 The following diagram is useful as a reference in meditation for understanding the centers of conscious expression in the body.
-Also, meditation upon the “Spheres of Influence” will take your understanding of our divine-human nature to another level.
+Meditation upon these “Spheres of Influence” will take your understanding of our divine-human nature to another level.